 Dan van Voorhis is an author, historian, professor, and speaker at 1517.
 After receiving his Ph.D. in History from the University of St. Andrews, Dr. van Voorhis spent 11 years teaching history and political thought at Concordia University, Irvine.
 He is now the 1517 Academy Dean.
 He also spends his time writing for 1517 and hosting/producing podcasts including the Soul of Christianity and the Christian History Almanac.
 Dan is married to Beth Anne, and they have two sons, Coert and Raymond.

 Daniel Emery Price

-Daniel Emery Price is the Director of Content for 1517.
+Daniel Emery Price is the 1517 Operations Executive.
 He is also an author, church and conference speaker, and co-host of the podcasts 40 Minutes in the Old Testament and 30 Minutes in the New Testament.
-Daniel has served as a church planter, pastor and worship leader and currently lives in Northwest Arkansas, with his wife and daughter.
+Daniel has served as a church planter, pastor and worship leader and currently lives in Northwest Arkansas, with his wife and two daughters.